ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 that for us. **We also don't want to encode them manually**, as that would be very time consuming.

-From here, we now see have two (2) ingredients to create word vectors:
+From here, we can see that we need two (2) ingredients to create word vectors:
 1. An existing **corpus of knowledge** to get the features automatically.
 Here, we can use newspaper clippings, scrape all the text in the web, scientific journals, and so on.